 4. Delta waves range between 0-4 HZ.
 Delta is associated with deep sleep.
 In addition, certain frequencies in the delta range trigger the release of Growth Hormone beneficial for healing and regeneration.
 This is why sleep, deep restorative sleep is so essential to the healing process.

+we all know that there is positive effect of drumming on our brain.
 Drumming produces deeper self-awareness by inducing synchronous brain activity

 Research has demonstrated that the physical transmission of rhythmic energy to the brain synchronizes the two cerebral hemispheres.
 When the logical left hemisphere and the intuitive right hemisphere begin to pulsate in harmony, the inner guidance of intuitive knowing can then flow unimpeded into conscious awareness.
 The ability to access unconscious information through symbols and imagery facilitates psychological integration and a reintegration of self.